simonsdave/cloudfeaster/docs/contributing.md

 ## How To Cut a Release

-* this process leverages all the good work in the [simonsdave / dev-env](https://github.com/simonsdave/dev-env) project
+* this process leverages lots of the good work in the [simonsdave / dev-env](https://github.com/simonsdave/dev-env) project
-* the shell script ```prep-for-release-python.sh``` automates much of the release process
+* the shell script ```cut-release.sh``` automates much of the release process
 * make sure your ```~/.pypirc``` is setup

 ```bash